 Stay in Sucuraj if you are families; you want experience local life.

-Best places to stay in Sucuraj:🔍 MORE HOTELS IN SUCURAJ
+Best places to stay in Hvar in Sucuraj:🔍 MORE HOTELS IN SUCURAJ

 Sveta Nedjelja (Sveta Nedilja) is below the highest summit on Hvar, Mount St Nicholas at around 2,000 feet, on the island’s south coast.
 It is a popular destination for free climbing fans, and perfect for tourists wanting a relaxing break away from tourist crowds, yet wanting decent amenities.